shawtan/notes/ENGL306Anotes.md

 #### Assimilation
 - One phoneme acquires a feature of a neighbouring phoneme
-- In english -s is voiced if it vollows a voiced consonant / vowel, unvoiced if following unvoiced
+- In english -s is voiced if it follows a voiced consonant / vowel, unvoiced if following unvoiced
     - e.g dogs vs pets, cats vs dogs
 - Voiced consonants lose their voice if followed by an unvoiced consonant
     - e.g news vs newspaper